 If you have a bit of extra time on your hands in the holidays, try learning a new skill.

 Pick something you can teach each other or learn together - perhaps someone you know is an avid knitter and would love to share their passion.
-Or if you fancy a physical challenge, check out the holiday courses at your local sports centre, or book onto an open session and give something a go – roller-skating could be a giggle.
+Or if you fancy a physical challenge, if your local sports centre is open book onto an open session and give something new a go – roller-skating could be a giggle.

 4. Fun and games